BedrockStreaming/tech.bedrockstreaming.com/_posts/2013-11-19-velocity-europe-2013-day-3.md

-> Deploying new image formats on the web is HARD (but doable)
+> "Deploying new image formats on the web is HARD (but doable)" Ilya Grigorik

- Ilya Grigorik

 La conférence traite de deux formats bien plus récents :